-

-When renting, planning and furnishing the office, you should be clear in advance about the office space you need.
+When renting, planning, and furnishing the office, you should be clear about the required office space in advance.
 The respective size depends on a variety of factors.
 How many employees will be working in the office?
 What activities will be carried out?
-What premises are needed in addition to workstations?
-Occupational health and safety also places requirements on companies.
+What rooms are needed in addition to workstations?
+In addition, occupational health and safety regulations place demands on companies.
 In this guide, we summarize the legal requirements.

 • at least 8 m² per employee for one workstation.